sumberg/kex_japan_2018/report/report.md

 A literature study was also conducted to decide on a suitable scientific method under which to conduct the research.
 The scientific method acts as a framework or guidance for the researcher to conduct their research in a well defined and systematic way, based on the works and experiences of researchers before them, and it is crucial to a research in order to ensure quality and correctness of gathered results and analysis.

 We found that experimental research was most suited to the nature of our research.
-The experimental approach allows for observing how a system's behavior changes as one variable is manipulated while other variables are kept stable [@IntroToResearch], and as such it is suitable for analyzing performance of a system.[@Hakansson_Portal]
+The experimental approach allows for observing how a system's behavior changes as one variable is manipulated while other variables are kept stable [@IntroToResearch], and as such it is suitable for analyzing performance of a system.[@Hakansson_Portal] Details on experimental research is found under the section [Experimental research].

 ## Stakeholders